morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 When running the job jar just give the base output path as
 <span id=backcolor>`--output /year/month/day/`</span>
-and it will create state folders inside above output path.
+and it will create state folders inside above path.

 However, this approach will create [lots files](http://blog.cloudera.com/blog/2009/02/the-small-files-problem/).
 Because